passwordcockpit/passwordcockpit/develop/README.md

 passwordcockpit_frontend    | Build successful (....ms) – Serving on http://localhost:4200/
 ```

-The current branch on both `frontend` and `backend` is `develop`, but the current developing branch is the `1.0.0-dev`.
-You should checkout this branch and wait for ember to rebuild.
+The current branch on both `frontend` and `backend` is `develop`, but is an old develop branch.
+Please check the GIT and see the current branch.
+You should checkout to this branch and call `docker-compose restart passwordcockpit_frontend`.

 After that, go to `[YOUR-IP]:4200`.
 If everything went correctly, there should be a login page.<br>

-The default login credentials are:
+The default admin login credentials are:
 - username: admin
 - password: Admin123!

+Default user:
+- username: user
+- password: User123!

 If the first login results in a `Undefined error`, the certificate needs to be accepted.
 In most browsers, go to `[YOUR-IP]:4344` and accept it.

-Login again, and the application is ready to be used.